-The Fund may also invest up to one-third of its assets directly or indirectly in other securities (including other asset classes), countries, regions, industries or currencies, Investment Funds, warrants and Money Market Investments, and hold cash.
+The Fund may also invest up to one-third of its asset directly or indirectly in other securities (including other asset classes), countries, regions, industries or currencies, Investment Funds, warrants and Money Market Investments, and hold cash.

-The Fund may use derivatives with the aim of reducing risk or managing the Fund more efficiently.
+The Fund may use derivatives with the aim of achieving investment gains, reducing risk or managing the Fund more efficiently.